swathyjayaseelan/MessageBoardApp/README.md

 This repository contains the source code for a Message Board application built with:

-1. Frontend: React and TypeScript
+1. Frontend: React + TypeScript
-2. Backend: Node.js and TypeScript
+2. Backend: Node.js + TypeScript

 ### Getting Started